Virgin Islands Transit: Future Route

-The Loredon Lorence Boynes Sr. Marine Terminal in Cruz Bay, St. John, and the Urman Victor Fredericks Marine Terminal in Red Hook, St. Thomas, serve as key multimodal transportation hubs for VITRAN.
-At both locations, passengers can move between VITRAN ferry services and VITRAN bus routes.
+The Loredon Lorence Boynes Sr. Marine Terminal in Cruz Bay, St. John, the Urman Victor Fredericks Marine Terminal in Red Hook, St. Thomas and Edward William Blyden Ferry Terminal in Charlotte Amalie, St. Thomas, serve as key multimodal transportation hubs for VITRAN.
+At all three locations, passengers can move between VITRAN ferry services and VITRAN bus routes.
 Although these terminals are important points in the VITRAN system, they are not operated by VITRAN or the Department of Public Works; rather, they are managed by the Virgin Islands Port Authority, which oversees marine transportation infrastructure across the territory.